 Prostaglandin inhibitors: These drugs may temporarily reduce the amount of amniotic fluid.
 They are not used after the 32nd week of pregnancy because they may cause heart problems in the fetus.

 Women are given antibiotics until culture results are obtained.
 If results are negative, the antibiotics are then stopped.

 If the cervix opens (dilates) more than 2 inches (5 centimeters), labor usually continues until the baby is born.

-If doctors think that premature delivery is inevitable, a woman may be given a corticosteroid such as betamethasone.
 The corticosteroid helps the fetus’s lungs and other organs mature more quickly.
 It also reduces the risk that after birth, the baby will have difficulty breathing (neonatal respiratory distress syndrome) or other problems related to prematurity.

 In future pregnancies, women who have had a preterm delivery may be given a progestin.
 This drug may reduce the risk of having another preterm delivery.
 The progestin is started during the 2nd trimester and continued until just before delivery.